phillip-haydon/philliphaydon.com/_posts/2013-03-04-everyone-should-get-the-opportunity-to-learn-to-program-but-school-is-a-waste-of-time.md

 The best thing that happened to me though, was my Dad bought me a Commadore 64, with 3 games, and some BASIC 2 manuals.
 After playing the games, I learnt to program, I finished most of the book teaching me how to build a question/answer games and other super basic things, and taking what I learnt I built a Hang Man game with ascii graphics.
 I was 8 years old.

-I'm about to turn 27, and despite the fact that I failed year 12 two years in a row and dropped out, and never went to university.
+I'm about to turn 27, and despite the fact that I failed year 12 two years in a row and dropped out, and never went to university...
 I love my life, my job, and I amaze myself with how far I've come, all because my DAD gave me the opportunity to learn to program.

 ## My opinion